-Photo 6 TF3JB is the authorized Check Point for CQ Magazine Awards in TF.
-TF8GX was the first to hand in an award application on May 19, 2009 for processing; an application for the CQ WAZ Award.
+TF8GX was the first to hand in an award application on May 19, 2009; an application for the CQ WAZ Award.

-Photo 7 In 2010 we commemorated that 30 years had passed since a TF record was set in the 1980 CQ WW DX Phone Contest from TF3IRA in the Multi Operator Single Transmitter category.
-That score was finally broken by TF3W in 2012.
+PHOTO 7 In 2010 we commemorated that 30 years had passed since a national record was set in the 1980 CQ WW DX PHONE CONTEST from TF3IRA in the Multi Operator Single Transmitter category.
+That record was finally broken by TF3W in 2012.

-The photo was taken in the TF3IRA operating room and replicates the photo taken of the group during the actual contest (by TF3AC) 30 years earlier.
-TF3CW holds the photograph from 1980.
-In the frame there is also a photocopy of CQ Magazine's cover page of the contest article, published in the 1981 September issue.
+The photo was taken in the TF3IRA operating room and replicates the photo taken of the group during the actual contest (by TF3AC); it is TF3CW that holds the photograph from 1980.
+In the frame there is also a photocopy of CQ Magazine's cover page of the contest article (still with the same photograph) published in the September 1981 issue.

 From left: Yngvi Harðarson TF3Y (ex.
 TF3YH); Jónas Bjarnason TF3JB; Sigurður R. Jakobsson TF3CW; and Óskar Sverrisson TF3DC.

-Photo 8 In 2008 it was commemorated that 30 years had passed since the TF6M DXpedition to "Klaustur" (East Iceland).
-TF6M was QRV in July 1978 and almost 11.000 QSO's were made on CW and Phone on HF and via the AMSAT Oscar 6 and 7 satellites; a total of 149 DXCC entities were worked.
+PHOTO 8 In 2008 we commemorated that 30 years had passed since the TF6M DXpedition to "Klaustur" (East Iceland).
+Almost 11.000 QSO's were made in July 1978 on CW and Phone on HF and via the AMSAT Oscar 6 and 7 satellites; a total of 149 DXCC entities were worked.

-Photo 9 The TF4F DXpedition to Flatey Island (West Iceland) took place in July 1977.
-Despite almost "black-out" conditions we managed to make over one thousand QSO's on CW and Phone on HF and via the AMSAT Oscar 6 and 7 satellites.
+PHOTO 9 The TF4F DXpedition to Flatey Island (West Iceland) took place in July 1977.
+Despite almost "black-out" conditions we managed over a thousand QSO's on CW and Phone on HF including QSO's via the AMSAT Oscar 6 and 7 satellites.
 Photographs of the participants can be seen below as printed on the special QSL card made for the expedition.

 From left: Brynjólfur Jónsson TF5B (ex.
-TF5BWN), Jónas Bjarnason TF3JB, Baldvin Þórarinsson TF3-033, Sæmundur E. Þorsteinsson TF3UA and Kristinn Andersen TF3KX.
+TF5BW), Jónas Bjarnason TF3JB, Baldvin Þórarinsson TF3-033, Sæmundur E. Þorsteinsson TF3UA and Kristinn Andersen TF3KX.

-The country.
+THE COUNTRY.
 Iceland is a republic.
 We became independent on June 17, 1944.
-Prior to that we were subjects of the King of Denmark (and earlier, the King of Norway).
-Population is just over 330.000 (2013).
+Prior to that we had been subjects of the King of Denmark (and earlier, the King of Norway).
+Population is about 335.000 (2014).
 Total land area is 103.000 square kilometers.
 Much of the country is uninhabitable because of glaciers, volcanoes and sand deserts.
 The native language, Icelandic, is most closely related to old Norse.
-Now, to amateur radio.

 View from the TF3JB/1 summer house at Swan lake QTH in Grímsnes in July 2013.

-1. Bands.
-In addition to the "usual" bands, we also have access to the following bands, on secondary basis:
+1. BANDS.
+In addition to the "usual" bands we have the following band privileges:

-2. Licensing.
+2. LICENSING.
 There are two license classes based on the HAREC requirements.
-The basic license is an N-license and the full license is a G-license.
-A basic licensee can easily be identified, since the suffix will always be three letters ending with the letter "N".
-For example, "TF3XXN".
-The N-license class is limited to 100 Watts and they have less band privileges.
+The basic license is an N-license and the full license is the G-license.
+A basic TF license holder can easily be identified, since the suffix of the call sign will always have three letters ending with the letter "N".
+For example: "TF3XXN".
+The N-license class is limited to 100 Watts and less band privileges.
 G-licensees have all bands, all emission types and and full RF power (1kW).

-3. Number of licensees.
-Just over 430 TF call signs have been issued to date by the Icelandic PTA since the first regulation for amateur radio was issued in May of 1947.
+3. NUMBER OF LICENSEES.
+Just over 450 TF call signs have been issued to date (2014) by the Icelandic PTA since the first amateur radio regulation took effect on February 7, 1947.
 The corresponding number of licensees is approx. 350.
-(This includes all licensees).

 4. Í.R.A.
 Our national association is Íslenskir radíóamatörar (Í.R.A.), founded on August 14, 1946.
-We have currently over 200 members; YL's are 3% of the membership.
-The association's headquarters are in Reykjavík (the capital) and there is an open house every Thursday from 20:00 hours.
+Currently, we have over 200 members; YL's are 3% of the membership.
+The association's headquarters is located in Reykjavík (the capital) and we have an open house for members and guests every Thursday from 20:00 hours.

-5. IOTA, CQ and ITU zones.
-Three different IOTA numbers are used for Iceland.
-For the country itself the number is EU-021.
-The number for the islands around Iceland is EU-168, except for Vestmannaeyjar (and surrounding islands), that have IOTA EU-071 allocated.
+5. IOTA, CQ AND ITU ZONES.
+There are 3 different IOTA numbers allocated to Iceland.
+Firstly, EU-021 for the country itself.
+Secondly, EU-168, that is allocated to the many islands around Iceland, except for Vestmannaeyjar (and surrounding islands), that have the special allocation: IOTA EU-071.
 Iceland is located in CQ Zone 40 and ITU Zone 17.

-7. DX activity from TF.
-Below the information about call areas, there is a brief discussion about DX activity from Iceland, based on TF3JB's recent information extracted from QRZ.COM.
+7. DX ACTIVITY FROM TF.
+Further down the page, you will find a brief discussion about DX activity from Iceland, primarily based on information extracted from QRZ.COM.

 Iceland is divided into 10 call areas.
 Prior to 1981, the prefixes TF1, TF8, TF9 and TF0 were not in use.
-At that time, some of the call areas in use were differently allocated, geographically.
-For example, the current TF8 call area used to be the TF2 call area, etc. Nowadays, most activity is to be expected from the TF3 which is Reykjavík (and the capital region); approximately 70% of the population lives in that geographical area.
+At that time, some of those call areas were also differently allocated, geographically.
+For example, the current TF8 call area used to be TF2 call area, etc. Most activity is to be expected from the TF3 call area which is Reykjavík (and the surrounding capital region), but approximately 70% of the population lives in that geographical area.

 The enclosed map depicts the TF call areas (courtesy of TF2MSN).

-3. The most active TF stations in DX
+New: The most active TF stations in DX.

-In October 2013, there were 120 TF call signs registered on QRZ.COM.
-Of that number, 34 had more than 10.000 lookups.
-Supposedly these are the stations most active in DX from TF.
-Taking a closer look, I was able to extract some interesting data displayed below.(1)Although the conclusions drawn are accurate, the outcome of this exercise should be regarded as an indicator, since it is not a scientific study.
+In February 2014, there were 122 TF call signs registered on QRZ.COM.
+Of that number, 35 call signs had more than 10.000 lookups.
+Supposedly, these are the stations most active in DX from Iceland.
+Taking a closer look, I was able to extract the data displayed below.(1)Although the conclusions drawn are accurate, the outcome of this exercise should be regarded as an indicator, since it is not a scientific study.